melindil/FTSE/doc_source/manual/03-patches.md

 With this fix, the game will not crash, and will instead correctly load a random encounter once all special encounters have been visited.

+## Radiation Resistance fix

+In Fallout: Tactics 1.27, radiation resistance has zero effect unless it is 100% or greater.

+With this fix, radiation resistance works as expected/documented.

+## Poison Resistance fix

+In Fallout: Tactics 1.27, poison resistance has zero effect unless it is 100% or greater.

+With this fix, poison resistance works as expected/documented.

+## Fix non-random injury on crits

+In Fallout: Tactics 1.27, critical hits can cause injury even for non-aimed attacks.
+When this happens, a random roll is performed to see which body part is injured.
+Due to a bug, the selection was unintentionally biased - torso is 2x as likely to be selected, and right leg is never selected.

+With this fix, the random selection of body part for a non-aimed critical is equally weighted as (presumably) intended.

 ## Old burst bug fix

 This patch is an older version of the burst bug fix, as posted on the NMA forums.
 The bug involves a burst attack at a far-away target having a high chance of hitting anything standing near that target.